-REX Real Estate is a discount real estate broker that offers commission savings to home sellers and buyers in select markets across 17 U.S. states and Washington, DC.
+REX Real Estate is a discount real estate broker with licensed agents who can help you sell or buy a home in select markets across 17 U.S. states and Washington, D.C.

 Taken at face value, it’s a pretty appetizing offer; however, a closer look reveals some major risks and trade offs that you need to consider before you sign up with REX.